-Membership in the Strategic Plan and Profile of Invasive Plants Monitoring Committee (SPPIPMC) is open to all and there is no membership fee.
+Membership in the Strategic Plan and Profile of Invasive Plants Monitoring Committee (SPPIP) is open to the public and there is no membership fee.
 To become a member, send an email to: prrd.dc@prrd.bc.ca.
-This group represents all perspectives and land-related vantage points including, but not limited to:
+This group represents all perspectives and land-related perspectives including, but not limited to: